 Because erecting heavy structures like bridges takes careful coordination of numerous parties, the only people to blame are those involved with every phase, period.
 End of discussion.
-Whether someone miscalculated load balancing, or accidentally forgot rebar, it was several screw ups chained together that caused the untimely demise of so many innocent people.
+Whether someone miscalculated load balancing, or accidentally forgot rebar, it was several screw-ups chained together that caused the untimely demise of so many innocent people.

 Normally, bridge columns are built first, then the road or bridge they’re supporting is lifted in sections.
 If any part of this process fails, everything falls like dominoes.
 Which FIU unfortunately just experienced.

-Given the communication between the engineer and state, department wasn’t enough to prevent the collapse, there was no way to shut the bridge down until it could be safely inspected – a move which could’ve saved lives.
+Given the communication between the engineer and state, the department wasn’t enough to prevent the collapse, there was no way to shut the bridge down until it could be safely inspected – a move which could’ve saved lives.

 Are you hurt?